preactjs/enzyme-adapter-preact-pure/src/compat-shallow-renderer/README.md

 ## react-shallow-renderer

-The custom shallow diff algorithm is exposed on a class that mirrors Enzyme's `ReactShallowRender`.
-This class, `Preact10ShallowDiff`, exposes the same API as `ReactShallowRenderer` and passes nearly the exact same test suite.
+The custom shallow render algorithm is exposed on a class that mirrors Enzyme's `ReactShallowRender`.
+This class, `PreactShallowRenderer`, exposes the same API as `ReactShallowRenderer` and passes nearly the exact same test suite.

 ## Preact source